Neo Geo – Baseball Stars 2

 Note 1: This game was played on a Neo Geo AES home console with U.S. settings.
 The console has been modified to output in component video (red, green, blue).
 It was connected to a 32-inch HD tv.

 Quick History: Battle Flip Shot, sometimes referred to as just Flip Shot, was released for the Neo Geo MVS arcade cabinet in 1998.
 The game was never released for the Neo Geo AES home console.
-Today, however, Neo Geo MVS arcade cartridges can be converted into AES home console cartridges.
-The Battle Flip Shot cartridge used for this review is an AES conversion.
+The Battle Flip Shot cartridge used for this review is an MVS conversion.

 Players: 1 or 2, competitive